|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 114g||42%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Polish appetizer recipe for prunes wrapped in bacon, śliwki w boczku (SHLEEF-kee vuh BAWTCH-koo) is fast, easy and delicious, and very traditional.

-You can make as few or as many as your heart desires since the ingredients are simply rehydrated prunes (soaked in boiling water until plump) and bacon.
-That's it!
+They are similar to Devils on Horseback.
+You can make as few or as many as your heart desires since the ingredients are simply rehydrated prunes and bacon.

 The real word for prunes in Polish is actually suszone śliwki or "dried plums," but often just śliwki is used for both, with suszone (dried) implied.